Spinal surgery and alleged medical negligence

 It is only when a major vessel is damaged that serious complications occur.
 The superior gluteal artery leaves the pelvis into the buttock through the lower part of the pelvis (the greater sciatic foramen).
 When taking a bone graft from the back of the pelvis it is possible to damage this vessel and the surgeon will therefore avoid this particular region.
 Bleeding from the superior gluteal artery is not the result of poor practice, but failure to ligate the vessel is not acceptable.
 Sometimes the help of a vascular surgeon is required to identify and secure the bleeding vessel.

 Infection can occur from time to time.
-This can be an airborne infection or bacteria transmitted from instrument.
-The surgeon's gloves can perforate with infection being transmitted from the surgeon's hands.
-Sometimes bacteria in the patients own blood (bacteraemia) can settle in the wound, producing the infection.
+This can be an airborne infection or bacteria transmitted from instruments.
+The surgeon’s gloves can perforate with infection being transmitted from the surgeon’s hands.
+Sometimes bacteria in the patient’s own blood (bacteraemia) can settle in the wound, producing the infection.
 These are occasional hazards which are difficult to avoid.
-Some surgeons recommend perioperative prophylactic antibiotics, but this is not routine practice.
+Some surgeons recommend perioperative prophylactic antibiotics, but this is not routine general practice.

 In the next few days, if the patient continues with severe root pain or root pain which was not previously present, it is worth re-exploring the spine after suitable imaging.
 It is possible that the surgery has been carried out at the wrong level or the wrong side or that the decompression, although at the correct site, has not been adequate.
 Further surgery is likely to be helpful.
 If, however, nerve root symptoms develop some days after surgery, after a pain-free interval, this suggests that there has been a fragment of disc material previously missed which has now extruded and is pressing on a nerve root.
 It is no fault of the surgeon.
 Further surgery for this fragment after suitable imaging can be helpful.
 However, depending on the severity of the symptoms, the pain may be left to resolve naturally.